ChristophSheep/WhyCompaniesOftenFail/README.md

 * Authorities expect to much from people under them what they self can not do
 * People leave and new people do not understand the code what before did before
 * Core product or libraries are not stable and thick enough to hold future business
+* Choosing the wrong to complicated technology, because everyone else use it
+* People have no wisdom in programming with got lost over the last 30 years (2019)